Is Monaco really a tax haven? Myths and facts

 What is exactly a “tax haven”?

-Rather, it focuses on aspects such as transparency and the exchange of financial and tax information: a tax haven is not a country with low or zero taxes, but a country that does not exchange tax information with others and does not have double taxation avoidance agreements with information exchange clauses.
+A tax haven is not a country with low or zero taxes, but a country that does not exchange tax information with others and does not have double taxation avoidance agreements with information exchange clauses.

 Who determines if a country is a tax haven?